Actions Against Bias

 New Staff Orientation Program: The New Staff Orientation is a one day program welcoming new staff in the Division of Student Affairs.
 The program consists of sessions focused on history: the life of St. Ignatius, history of Jesuit education, and history of Fordham University.
 There are also sessions about the structure of the division, our mission statement, and expectations.
 In addition, the program includes bias crime reporting and response training for all new staff and we also conduct annual refresher bias response training for all staff in September.
 New Staff Orientation occurs two per year depending on the number of new staff hired during the course of the year.

 Divisional Staff Training: Student Affairs requires all full-time and part-time staff to participate in a Divisional Training Day each semester.
 The topics for the training days vary, but are focused on issues related to our students and how staff in the Division of Student Affairs can best serve students.
-Diversity and inclusion has been the main topic for numerous mandatory Divisional Staff Training Days with significant focus during the 2020-2021 and 2021-2022 academic years on Diversity and Inclusion topics:
+Diversity and inclusion has been the main topic for numerous mandatory Divisional Staff Training Days.
+Some of those topics have included:

 Undergraduate Staff Hiring: After intentional recruiting efforts over the past four years, the number of students of color within the Resident Assistant and Resident First Year Mentor staff has increased.